Parabola-Center/parabola-center-website/src/parabola.md

 ---
-title: Parabola
+title: Why is it Called Parabola Center?
-layout: layouts/partners
+layout: layouts/parabola
-tags: nav
-weight: 26
 ---